ibm-concert-enablement-qotd-bb/qotd-web/README.md

 # QotD Web

-Web front end for Quote of the Day application
+Web front end for Quote of the Day application for IBM Concert